 YOU CAN TAKE BACK CONTROL.

-Therapy for anxiety in Encino and Los Angeles, California
+Anxiety Therapy in Encino and Los Angeles, California

-If you’ve been feeling constantly overwhelmed lately with sensations of heart racing, thoughts spiraling, or even on the verge of a panic attack, you’re not alone and there are ways to manage anxiety.
-If uncontrollable worry, stress, pressure, or physical symptoms are starting to impact how you show up to your daily life— therapy can help.
+Have you been feeling overwhelmed lately?
+Do you experience physical sensations of heart racing, thoughts spiraling, constant worrying, or even feeling like you’re on the verge of a panic attack?
+If so, you’re not alone and there are ways to manage anxiety.
+If uncontrollable worry, stress, external or internal pressure, or physical symptoms are starting to impact how you show up to your daily life—therapy can help.
+I offer anxiety therapy in-person in Encino and online across Los Angeles and California.

 People often come to anxiety therapy for: